Gunther-Schulz/coding-prompts/CLIPPY_CONCISE.md

 ## General Coding Workflow

-**Report execution and outcome of each step explicitly.** Mark N/A steps with justification.
+**Adherence to the Fundamental Operational Mandate regarding sequential execution, comprehensive reporting of each step (including N/A with justification), and consistent formatting is mandatory throughout this workflow.**

 ### 0. Model & Process Awareness
 *   **Trigger:** Start of any coding request.